Navigate / search

 Growth

 So what can you do with your labels?
-We have the power to label yourself to like things that you think you don’t like and to express your passion for interests you might have not yet considered.
+You have the power to label yourself to like things that you think you don’t like and to see yourself as a person that can learn and triumph over matters you might have not yet considered.
 There is an abundance to be discovered!
-In Jalisco, Mexico there is a beverage made from fermented corn called Tejuino.
-Tejuino is one of those beverages that I have found people to either love or hate; apparently no in-betweens.
-It’s not that visually appealing and the beverage has a texture to it.
+Did you know that in Mexico there is a beverage made from fermented corn called Tejuino?
+Tejuino is one of those beverages that I have found people to either love or hate—apparently no in-betweens.
+It’s really not that visually appealing and the beverage has a texture to it.

-And yet—it is an ancient beverage that dates back to the Aztecs!
+And yet, it is an ancient beverage that dates back to the Aztecs!
 It comes from the Nahuatl word Teocinte which according to the Real Academia Española comes from the Aztec words for God and dried corn.
 This is not just any beverage.
 This is a living legacy of what ancient Aztecs thought of as divine food.
 Tejuino is served cold with a lot of fresh lime juice, sea salt, and topped with artisan lime ice cream.
-When you use labels correctly, you feel empowered to try new things: situations that make you grow (not limit you).
-What label would you say will prevail?
-The unappealing visual of the Tejuino or its ancestral legacy?
-Your perceived experience will depend on this initial judgment.
+When you use labels correctly, you feel empowered to try new things, not just banal things such as a drink, but really anything that you’d like to do.
+You believe yourself capable and much more.
+Your perception of what you can and cannot do (and how successful you’ll be) will change as a result.

 Juan F. Diaz